Salient Issue

 Fairtrade also works in several other ways to improve working conditions and advance the freedom of association:

-• Partnerships.
+• Capacity building.
 In collaboration with trade unions and labour rights organisations, we support workers to organise and negotiate collective agreements on various aspects of decent work.
 Our work with the labour movement on banana plantations in Cameroon and Ghana, for example, has helped unions, employers and workers find agreements on decent wages, good labour relations, gender equity, and health and safety.

 • Textile Programme.
 Given the scale and scope of the challenges to workers’ rights and conditions in the textile industry, Fairtrade launched the Fairtrade Textile Programme.
 This programme aims to engage actors across the textile supply chain to build capacity for workers’ rights, living wages, and health and safety measures.
-In one case, an Indian factory trade union has received training from a German trade union.

 • The Fairtrade Premium.
 The Fairtrade Premium allows workers and farmer cooperatives to invest in projects which directly benefit workers.
 Find an overview of the use of Fairtrade Premium here.
 Plantation and factory workers elect a Fairtrade Premium Committee that puts forth proposals to all workers on how to invest the Premium.
 Popular investments include scholarships for children, loan programmes, home repairs or direct cash payments.
 Expenditures of the Premium on health, education and housing improves the standard of living of workers and their families.
 Premium use is checked in every audit to ensure that it is not used to pay for programmes or services that should be provided by employers according to Standards.

 • Private sector collaboration.
-Fairtrade encourages and offers avenues for retailers, brands and traders to invest in labour rights and better conditions in factories and farms where they source – also beyond the Fairtrade premium.
+Fairtrade encourages and offers avenues for retailers, brands and traders to invest in labour rights and better conditions in factories and farms where they source – also beyond the Fairtrade Premium.
 The best practice section of the Fairtrade Trader Standard encourages this.

 • Increasing worker representation in Fairtrade’s governance.
-It is important that workers and farmers have a strong role in decision-making at Fairtrade, as well.
+It is important that workers and farmers have a strong role in decision-making at Fairtrade as well.
 Fairtrade has a trade union representative on the Fairtrade Standards Committee – the eight-member body that debates and approves all Fairtrade Standards changes.
 There are also worker representatives in the General Assembly, Fairtrade’s highest decision-making body.

 Please see also the page on living wage and Fairtrade’s responses to the lack of living wages.